dlavric/tfe-fdo-docker-externals/README.md

 # tfe-fdo-docker
-This repository will install TFE FDO on Docker in a Mounted Disk configuration on AWS infrastructure.
+This repository will install TFE FDO on Docker in External Services configuration on AWS infrastructure with Postgres 14.9 version.

 Here is the [Terraform Enterprise official documentation](https://developer.hashicorp.com/terraform/enterprise/flexible-deployments/install/docker/install)